chriscowley/pelican-chriscowley/content/2014-03-31-openstack-neutron-performance-problems.md

----
-layout: post
 title: "Openstack Neutron Performance problems"
 date: 2014-03-31 20:08
 comments: true
-categories: ['linux', 'openstack']
----
-{% img right http://i.imgur.com/fSMzOUE.jpg %}For the last few weeks I have been consulting on a private cloud project for a local company.
+{% img right https://i.imgur.com/fSMzOUE.jpg %}For the last few weeks I have been consulting on a private cloud project for a local company.
 Unsurprisingly this has been based around the typical Openstack setup.

  - Nova - KVM
  - Neutron - Openvswitch